portrai-io/SuperST/README.md

 <br>

 Note that Python=3.8, protobuf <= 3.20 and tensorflow=2 are required or preferred for SuperST.
+Also, it is recommended to install TensorFlow and Keras first due to dependencies.

 <br>